cloudacy/gibma/README.md

     method: 'POST', data: {name: 'gibma', job: 'best-job-ever'}
   })
   const raw = response.data // this returns a string
-  const json = response.json // this returns the parsed json object }
+  const json = response.json() // this returns the parsed json object }
 ```

-This returns a customized `IncomingMessage` response which carries the raw data in `data` attribute and the parsed json (if available) in `json` property.
+This returns a customized `IncomingMessage` response which carries the raw data in `data` attribute.
+You can easily get the parsed json (if available) with the `json` function of the `response`.